m3data/collective-futurecrafting/_craft/index.md

     accordion_content="<ul>
       <li>Recognise that all actions, relationships, and systems are interconnected.</li>
       <li>Cultivate collaboration and mutual learning at all scales—individual, community, and planetary.</li>
-      <li>Celebrate diversity as a strength, knowing that difference fuels creative tension, novel innovation and resilience.</li>
+      <li>Celebrate diversity as a strength, knowing that difference helps with creative tension, novel innovation and resilience.</li>
     </ul>
     " %}